MalTechh/Apartment-Management/README.md

 Get the file name from cin and load the file
 Print the information of all apartments
 Then start a menu loop.
 This menu loop should repeat indefinitely until the user selects the exit option:

 Main Menu

 1- List All Apartments

 2- List Available Apartments

 3- Move In

 4- Move Out

 5- Find Tenant

 6- Save

 7- Load

 8- Exit

 If the user entered an invalid option, print "Invalid option!"

 Option 1 will print all apartments information

-Option 2 will print only the apartments that are available for rent Option 3 will first ask the user "Enter the apartment number to move in:"
+Option 2 will print only the apartments that are available for rent

+Option 3 will first ask the user "Enter the apartment number to move in:"

 Then ask the user"Enter the name of the tenant:"

-Then call the move_in() function with the correct parameters Option 4 will first ask the user ""Enter the name of the tenant moving out:"
+Then call the move_in() function with the correct parameters

+Option 4 will first ask the user ""Enter the name of the tenant moving out:"

-Then call the move_out() function with the correct parameters Option 5 will first ask the user for the name of the tenant "Enter the name of the tenant to search for:"
+Then call the move_out() function with the correct parameters

+Option 5 will first ask the user for the name of the tenant "Enter the name of the tenant to search for:"

 If there is an apartment with that tenant then output "<NAME> in apartment #<APARTMENT NUMBER>!" otherwise print "Error, tenant not found!"

-Option 6 will prompt the user to enter the file name "Enter the file name to save to:" and save everything to that file Option 7 will prompt the user to enter the file name "Enter the file name to load from:" and load everything from that file Option 8 will terminate the program
+Option 6 will prompt the user to enter the file name "Enter the file name to save to:" and save everything to that file

+Option 7 will prompt the user to enter the file name "Enter the file name to load from:" and load everything from that file
-Additional notes:

-Don't forget to close files after you finish reading/writing them!
-Make sure to use cin.ignore() or file.ignore() as needed!
+Option 8 will terminate the program